-Nuts are such an easy, healthy thing to snack on, so we recommend getting yourself some portion control baggies!
-You can either buy pre-portioned 100 calorie packs, or make your own by portioning them out in little ziplocs.
-Aim for ¼ cup (160 calories) or less for each satisfying snack.
+Nuts are an easy, healthy, anti-inflammatory snack, so we recommend just getting yourself some portion control baggies!
+You can either buy pre-portioned 100 calorie packs or make your own by portioning them out in little Ziplocs.
+Aim for a ¼ cup (160 calories) or less for each satisfying snack.

 03 Dried Fruit

 To keep mindless snacking to a minimum, buy prepackaged raisin boxes!
-These small boxes have a 1.5 ounce (129 calorie) servings.
+These small boxes have a 1.5 ounce (129 calories) servings.

 04 Olive Oil